boukestam/boukestam.github.io/content/posts/Ethereum Deepdive.md

 This is the first post in a series on writing an Ethereum node from scratch.
 I want to do this because I'm the kind of person that understands things by trying to recreate it for myself.
 For that reason I decided to finally tackle one of the biggest mysteries to me.

 I've been working as a blockchain developer for 1.5 years now, but honestly it's inner workings are still a big mystery to me.
 How do nodes talk to each other and collectively come to a consensus?
-How does all the cryptography actually work?
+How does all the cryptography work?
 What happens when I store a variable?

 ### The goal